None. Sociolinguistics is recommended.

 Mode of instruction

-This course will be taught through interactive lectures, student-led discussions and debates, presentations by students, and an optional excursion.
+This course will be taught through interactive lectures, student-led discussions and debates, and presentations by students.
 Students will complete most of the coursework individually.
 Attendance of class meetings is compulsory.

 Individual article explanation and group-led discussion (15%), weeks 2 – 7

 Two reflection essays (1000 words each) on the readings (2*15%), weeks 3 and 5